Skip to main content Scroll Top

 JEE Main Exam Paper Analysis 2026 – Session 1 Jan 21, 22, 23, 24, 28, and 29 Shift Wise Exam Difficulty Level, Paper Review

-The final exam day of JEE Main Exam Session 1 is today, 21 January, 2026.
+The JEE Main 2026 Session 1 has finally commenced from 21 January 2026.
 The exam will be conducted by the National Testing Agency (NTA) between 21 January and 29 January 2026.
 The January session tests lakhs of engineering aspirants’ exam preparation through a computer-based test (CBT) mode in two shifts per day.
 After the completion of the first day’s exams, engineering aspirants eagerly want to know about the deep analysis of Session 1 papers.

-So, this blog is an ideal place to know about JEE Main Exam Session 1 analysis with a clear shift-wise breakdown of exam difficulty levels and exam paper patterns.
-By taking feedback from engineering aspirants and the JEE expert insights, the blog will deeply analyse shift-wise difficulty levels, paper reviews, subject-wise breakdowns, key topics, question trends, and the number of questions asked.
+So, this blog is an ideal place to learn about the JEE Main Exam Session 1 paper analysis for all dates and shifts, with a clear breakdown of exam difficulty levels and paper patterns.
+By taking feedback from engineering aspirants and insights from JEE experts, the blog will analyse shift-wise difficulty levels, paper reviews, subject-wise breakdowns, key topics, question trends, and the number of questions asked.

 JEE Main Exam 2026 Session 1 All Shift Analysis